jhaskinsPhD/pyMCM/README.md

 # pyMCM

 ### About
 pyMCM is a set of tools that allows you to rip data from the MCM website into python as a pandas dataframe, query it with RDKit, and add information from published papers about its physical properties.
-What results is a tool that allows you to get a bunch of info on MCM compounds in an easy to access way in python.
-See script (examples.py for how you might use this!)
+What results is a tool that allows you to get a bunch of info on MCM compounds in an easy to access way in python- for example, like finding all MCM species that are PAN or all that have a tertiary nitrate etc.   See script (examples.py for other ways that you might use this!)

 ### Dependencies
 Python 3